jina-ai/docs/chapters/hub/guides/docker_pod/use-your-pod.md

 ## Use the Pod image via Flow API

-Pod image can be used in the Flow API as well.
-For instance:
+A Pod image can also be used in the Flow API as well:

 ```python
 from jina.flow import Flow